 Many institutions and programs will offer grants and scholarships for students studying abroad on their program.
 Check with your individual program to see if they offer any merit and/or need-based scholarships.

 The Benjamin A. Gilman Undergraduate Scholarship Program is available for students who receive a Pell grant.
 For more information, visit the Gilman website.
-The deadline for Summer 2017 will be in March 2017.
+Deadlines for summer study abroad are generally an early application deadline in October and a standard deadline in early March.
+Deadlines may vary.

 The Frances Taylor Eizenstat '65 Undergraduate Israel Travel Grant Program are competitive grants of $2500 each, awarded to undergraduates from any Brandeis department pursuing academic or career interests in Israel.
 The deadline for summer tends to be in March, please refer to their website for more information.

-Some need-based aid may be available for summer study abroad.
+Some need-based aid may be available for summer study abroad, but most is not transferable to the summer.
+If you receive a pell-grant, you may be eligible to receive your pell grant over the summer.
 For more information, please make an appointment to speak with your financial aid counselor in the Office of Student Financial Services (Usdan 120, 781-736-3700).

 These loans are not need-based and are designed to supplement the parent/student contribution to your educational costs.
 They can be used alone or in conjunction with need-based financial aid to finance your study abroad costs.
 Supplementary loans require additional applications.
 If you are interested in a supplementary loan, please make an appointment to speak with your financial aid counselor in the Office of Student Financial Services (Usdan 120, 781-736-3700).